 What insurance do I need as a learner?

 This depends on whether you own the car you’re driving.
-If it’s your own car, you’ll need your own insurance – although it’s worth noting that some insurance companies insist that the person accompanying you is at least 25.
-On the other hand, if you’re in someone else’s car, their insurance should cover you, although you should check in advance that this is the case.
+If it’s your car, you’ll need your own insurance, although it’s worth noting that some insurance companies insist the person accompanying you is at least 25.
+If you’re in someone else’s car, their insurance should cover you, although you should check in advance that this is the case.

 Do I have to have official lessons?

 No, the government doesn’t insist that you have any number of lessons or spend any particular amount of time behind the wheel before you can take your test.
-However, we recommend that you do have lessons with an ADI instructor, as they will be better able to teach you to pass your test thanks to a greater knowledge of what goes into the test; and we also recommend that these lessons are reinforced by plenty of further supervised practice.
+However, we recommend you do have lessons with an ADI instructor, as they will be better able to teach you to pass your test thanks to a greater knowledge of what goes into the test.
+We also recommend these lessons are reinforced by plenty of further supervised practice.

 Do I have to have learner plates on the car?

-When the car is no longer being driven by a learner, the L plates must be removed or covered – the only exception to this rule being if the car is a driving school car.
+When the car is no longer being driven by a learner, the L plates must be removed or covered.
+The only exception to this rule is if the car is a driving school car.